 Direct Loans are offered by the U.S. Department of Education to students who are enrolled at least half time and pursing a degree.

 Subsidized vs. Unsubsidized

-You can be eligible for both Subsidized and Unsubsidized Loans, depending on your financial need as calculated by the Free Application for Federal Student Aid (FAFSA).
+You can be eligible for both Subsidized and Unsubsidized Loans, depending on your financial need as determined after you complete the Free Application for Federal Student Aid (FAFSA).

 - Subsidized Loans are for students who demonstrate need.
-The federal government pays the interest while you’re enrolled in school (at least half time, pursuing a degree or certificate).
-The interest subsidy that was previously available during the 6-month grace period after leaving school has been eliminated for loans disbursed after 7/1/2012.
+The federal government pays the interest while you’re enrolled at least half time, pursuing a degree or certificate.

 - Unsubsidized Loans are not based on need.
-You are responsible for all the interest that accrues.
-You can choose to pay the interest while you’re in school or have the accrued interest added to your loan when you enter repayment.
+You are responsible for interest that accrues.
+You can choose to pay the interest while you’re in school, or have accrued interest added to your loan when you enter repayment.

 Direct Subsidized and Unsubsidized Loans have a fixed interest rate for the life of the loan.
 Rates vary depending on when the loan is disbursed, and whether a loan is Subsidized or Unsubsidized.